-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.0% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is 0.65% of pay.
+Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

-Contribution Rates

-2017 2018 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.00% 1.25% Employers 0.55% 0.75% Federal/private Funding remitted by Employers 1.00% 1.25% Current Fiscal Year Employer Contributions \$ 91,877 Current Fiscal Year Member Contributions \$ 73,372 2017 Measurement Year NECE On-behalf Contribu itions \$ 111,260
+Contribution Rates 2018 2019 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Current Fiscal Year Employer Contributions \$ 89,152 Current Fiscal Year Member Contributions \$ 71,615 2018 Measurement Year NECE On-behalf Contribu tions \$ 1 33,955

 In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS-Care OPEB program).
-When employers hire a TRS retiree, they are required to pay to TRS-Care, a monthly surcharge of \$535 per retiree.
+When hiring a TRS retiree, employers are required to pay TRS-Care, a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$15.6 million in fiscal year 2017 and \$182.6 million in fiscal year 2018.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
+The 85th Texas Legislature, House Bill 30 provided an additional \$212 million in one-time, supplemental funding for the FY2018-19 biennium to continue to support the program.
+This was also received in FY2018 bringing the total appropriations received in fiscal year 2018 to \$394.6 million.